QiJiang-QJ/GraphFP/README.md

 The main part of GraphFP is performed in R,

 Before using GraphFP, please install PETSc and MPI in advance.
-The installation of MPI can be done when install PETSc.
+The version of  used in GraphFP is 3.11.4,
-The version of PETSc used in D-EE is 3.11.4 (https://www.mcs.anl.gov/petsc/download/index.html), The version of PETSc used in D-EE is 3.11.4 with external package 'elemental'.
+The version of  used in GraphFP is 3.11.4 with external package ' '.